M.A. in English Studies and Communication

 - Students interact with fellow graduate students and others in Valparaiso University’s vibrant international community

-- Students may overlap nine credits toward an optional certificate in TESOL.
+- Students may overlap thesis credits toward an optional certificate in TESOL.
 (For Indiana teachers with initial licensure, a teacher certification program in TESOL is also an option.)

 - Students gain practical experience through a hands-on practicum in teaching, writing, or related fields such as curriculum development

-- Students may pursue a thesis option, which increases the degree to 40 credits
+- Students may pursue a six-credit thesis option as an alternative to the practicum

 - Students may take classes as full-time or part-time students.
-Courses are available in the evenings and during the summer.
+Select courses are available in the evenings and during the summer.

 - ESC students must meet general Graduate School admission requirements, plus have completed an undergraduate or graduate major or minor in English

 - Additional requirements for international students:

 - An applicant whose native language is not English is required to submit a TOEFL score of at least 550 (213 computer based version or 80 iBT version), an IELTS score of at least 6.0, a Duolingo score of at least 110, or a PTE score of at least 56.

 - Currently enrolled undergraduate students at Valparaiso University may apply for Early Entry in the program, and, if provisionally admitted, to enroll in graduate coursework during their senior year that may be applied to both their undergraduate and graduate degrees.
 For the latest in information about Early Entry, please see the graduate catalog.